bhargab-pratim-sarma/design-development-standards/README.md

 Welcome to the repository where we document various design and development best practices.

+## Disclaimer

+I am not a hardcore expert, but I am passionate about gathering and organizing information for future reference and learning.
+My goal is to create a structured and accessible repository of knowledge that can benefit others.
+If you would like to contribute or collaborate, your expertise and insights are most welcome.
+Together, we can build something valuable and impactful.

 ## Topics:
 - [Responsive Design](docs/responsive-design/index.md)
 - [Color Theory](docs/color-theory/index.md)